swiftlang/swift-evolution/proposals/nnnn-actors.md

 One of the more difficult problems in developing concurrent programs is dealing with [data races](https://en.wikipedia.org/wiki/Race_condition#Data_race).
 A data race occurs when the same data in memory is accessed by two concurrently-executing threads, at least one of which is writing to that memory.
 When this happens, the program may behave erratically, including spurious crashes or program errors due to corrupted internal state.

 Data races are notoriously hard to reproduce and debug, because they often depend on two threads getting scheduled in a particular way.
-Tools such as [ThreadSanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html) help, but they are necessarily reactive (as opposed to proactive--they help find existing bugs, but cannot help prevent them.
+Tools such as [ThreadSanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html) help, but they are necessarily reactive (as opposed to proactive)--they help find existing bugs, but cannot help prevent them.

 Actors provide a model for building concurrent programs that are free of data races.
 They do so through *data isolation*: each actor protects is own instance data, ensuring that only a single thread will access that data at a given time.
 Actors shift the way of thinking about concurrency from raw threading to actors and put focus on actors "owning" their local state.